HanNayeoniee/Masked-Face-Authentication/README.md

 - Masked Face Dataset

-300 images from 50 persons(each 6 images) wearing masks
+We collected 300 images from 50 persons(each 6 images) wearing masks

 We set 2 scenarios of how people wear masks: wearing masks with the entire nose covered, when wearing masks with the nose tip visible, and then took pictures from above, front, and low